 On December 10, 2015, President Obama signed the Every Student Succeeds Act (ESSA) into law, reauthorizing the federal Elementary and Secondary Education Act of 1965 (ESEA) and replacing the most recent reauthorization of ESEA, the No Child Left Behind Act of 2001 (NCLB).
-With a few exceptions, ESSA will first take effect at the beginning of the 2017-18 school year.
+With few exceptions, ESSA took effect at the beginning of the 2017-18 school year.
 The law includes provisions to help ensure improved outcomes for all students receiving elementary and secondary education, including the following:

 Memo to the Board of Elementary and Secondary Education, March 2016

 ESSA State Plan: One-Page Summary